 The value of such benefits adds to quality of life, away from office hours.
 Assessing benefits outside of direct cash compensation is worthwhile; for example, a job may offer a lower base salary but allow for flexible working hours and remote work.

 Comparing the market

 With this in mind and clarity around additional benefits, you’ll be better positioned to fully understand your worth—and find a suitable role.
 Last but not least, once clear on your salary, it helps to compare your value against the current market.

 The majority of nations in the EU have legislation ensuring a minimum base salary; known as the minimum wage.
 Any employer paying less than the minimum wage in these countries is in effect breaking the law.
 Minimum amounts vary from country to country, depending on cost of living and other factors.
 According to Eurostat, minimum wages for a typical 40-hour week are:

-Certain nations, including Italy, Sweden, Denmark, and Sweden, have no legal minimum wage.
+Certain nations, including Italy, Denmark, and Sweden, have no legal minimum wage.
 As there’s no legal protection on minimum salary, it pays to have insight on average salaries to ensure you’re paid competitively.

 Average salaries across Europe

 When searching for a new job or negotiating to raise your current base salary, it helps to know competitive salaries in your country of work.
 For a general overview, average gross salaries in European capitals, reported by Numbeo, are:

 Average salaries can be further categorized into average base salaries for specific job sectors.
 When comparing to these totals, take into consideration your experience, duration in the role, and any compensation packages offered.
 Ultimately, the more you understand your pay packet, the more empowered you are to earn what you truly deserve.